Project Excalibur: X-ray lasers

 An X-ray laser works in the same general fashion as a ruby laser, but at much higher energy levels.
 The main problem in producing such a device is that the probability of any given transition between energy states depends on the cube of the energy.
-Comparing a ruby laser that operates at 694.3nm to a hypothetical soft X-ray laser that might operate at 1nm, this means the X-ray transition is 694^{3}, or a little over 334million times less likely.
+Comparing a ruby laser that operates at 694.3 nm to a hypothetical soft X-ray laser that might operate at 1 nm, this means the X-ray transition is 694^{3}, or a little over 334 million times less likely.
 To provide the same total output energy, one needs a similar increase in input energy.

-Another problem is that the excited states are extremely short-lived: for a 1nm transition, the electron will remain in the state for about 10^{-14} seconds.
+Another problem is that the excited states are extremely short-lived: for a 1 nm transition, the electron will remain in the state for about 10^{-14} seconds.
 Without a metastable state to extend this time, this means there is only this fleeting time, much less than a shake, to carry out the reaction.
 A suitable substance with a metastable state in the X-ray region is unknown in the open literature.
 (Note: Although chlorine atoms are reported to have such a state, a dedicated X-ray laser using this technique does not appear in the literature.
 While atoms with such a state are unknown, metastable inner-shell molecular state molecules often have energy levels in the X-ray region and have been used for high-energy X-ray sources.)

 Instead, X-ray lasers rely on the speed of various reactions to create the population inversion.
 When heated beyond a certain energy level, electrons dissociate from their atoms entirely, producing a gas of nuclei and electrons known as a plasma.
 Plasma is a gas, and its energy causes it to adiabatically expand according to the ideal gas law.
 As it does, its temperature drops, eventually reaching a point where the electrons can reconnect to nuclei.
 The cooling process causes the bulk of the plasma to reach this temperature at roughly the same time.
 Once reconnected to nuclei, the electrons lose energy through the normal process of releasing photons.
 Although rapid, this release process is slower than the reconnection process.
 This results in a brief period where there are a large number of atoms with the electrons in the high-energy just-reconnected state, causing a population inversion.